KamilSJaron/smudgeplot/README.md

 # Sibling kmer analysis

 This tool extract heterozygous kmer pairs from jellyfish dump files and does a gymnastics with it.
 We are able to disentangle genome structure by comparison of the sum of kmer pair coverages and their relative coverage.
-Such approach allows to analyze also obscure genomes with duplications, various ploidy levels and stuff. it's work in progress but it's already great.
+Such approach allows to analyze also obscure genomes with duplications, various ploidy levels and stuff. it's a work in progress but it's already great.

 ## Installation

-You need [jellyfish](https://github.com/gmarcais/Jellyfish) install and to get most of your kmer spectra, also [GenomeScope](https://github.com/schatzlab/genomescope).
+You need [jellyfish](https://github.com/gmarcais/Jellyfish) installed and to get most of your kmer spectra, also [GenomeScope](https://github.com/schatzlab/genomescope).

 TODO: add required python libraries and R packages (you can find them in the scripts)